roberd13/dsedocker/studio.md

 * `/var/lib/datastax-studio`: Studio data

-To persist data it is recommended that you pre-create directories and map them via the Docker run command to.
+To persist data it is recommended that you pre-create directories and map them via the Docker run command also.

 **DataStax recommends the following mounts be made**